-Committee meetings can now be viewed on You tube to engage with stakeholders via different mediums.
-C. Defining outcomes in terms of sustainable • The Corporate Planning Framework of the Council ensures the delivery of services and projects to improve quality of life for Fenland residents.
-Partners, through the Fenland Strategic Partnership, meet and establish priorities for delivery to address the statutory duty of promoting the well-being of the district. economic, social, and environmental • The Council, through its Business Plan establishes its objectives by consultation with its key partners and the public as well as with reference to statutory duties, local needs, and national priorities.
-The Business Plan communicates the Council's vision of its purpose and intended outcomes for citizens and service users. benefits. • The Business Plan has corporate priorities which are then cascaded down to team priorities.
-Achievement of corporate priorities is monitored regularly via the performance monitoring framework and monitoring reports to Portfolio Holders, the Overview and Scrutiny Committee and Full Council.
-Progress against intended outcomes is reported in the Council's Annual Report.
-Option appraisals are undertaken for all key decisions and are a standard part of the operations.
+C. Defining outcomes in terms of sustainable The Corporate Planning Framework of the Council ensures the delivery of services and projects to improve quality of Partners, through the Fenland Strategic Partnership, meet and establish priorities for delivery to address the statutor well-being of the district. ry duty of promoting the as well as with reference • The Council, through its Business Plan establishes its objectives by consultation with its key partners and the public to statutory duties, local needs, and national priorities.
+The Business Plan communicates the Council's vision of its provided in the council of the council of the council of the public to statutory duties, local needs, and national priorities.
+The Business Plan communicates the Council of the council of the public to statutory duties, local needs, and national priorities.
+The Business Plan communicates the Council of the public to statutory duties, local needs, and national priorities. ourpose and intended The Business Plan has corporate priorities which are then cascaded down to team priorities.
+Achievement of corporate priorities which are then cascaded down to team priorities.
+Achievement of corporate priorities which are then cascaded down to team priorities.
+Achievement of corporate priorities which are then cascaded down to team priorities.
+Achievement of corporate priorities which are then cascaded down to team priorities.
+Achievement of corporate priorities which are then cascaded down to team priorities.
+Achievement of corporate priorities which are then cascaded down to team priorities.
+Achievement of corporate priorities which are then cascaded down to team priorities.
+Achievement of corporate priorities which are then cascaded down to team priorities.
+Achievement of corporate priorities which are then cascaded down to team priorities.
+Achievement of corporate priorities which are then cascaded down to team priorities. • Option appraisals are undertaken for all key decisions and are a standard part of the operations.
 An active review of Service Plans is carried out during the year by Senior Management.
-Service quality is measured via customer communication channels and by measurement of performance indicators.
-The Council also approved the Economic Growth Strategy Refresh for 2022-2025 • The Council has adopted and implemented the Local Plan 2014-2034.
-Details are published on the Council's website.
-Consultation was undertaken, and a proactive role was undertaken to engage as many residents and stakeholders as possible.
-Feedback from the consultation informed the submission of the Local Plan.
-Social, environmental and economic evidence was obtained to inform the development of the Local Plan, which is being revised and should be completed by Spring 2024. • The Council has a Carbon Reduction and Climate Adaptation Plan, which was approved by Cabinet and Council in December 2022.
-The key aims are: Reducing the Council's Energy & Fuel use - Projects relating to the internal day to day running of the Councils services.
-These contribute the 'Council for the Future' agenda by ensuring that service delivery processes are continually refined to reduce energy and fuel use and to ensure that the Council's operational accommodation is able to meet changing business and working needs.
-Supporting homes to reduce energy use and encourage active travel - Ensuring homes are warm, cheap to heat, comfortable and healthy places in which to live, encouraging active travel and transport options across Fenland#.
-Building resilience - Ensuring Communities remain resilient and thrive.
-Protecting our Environment - Work closely with all sections of the community to maintain and enhance the district.
+Service quality is measured via customer communication channels and by measurement of performance indicators The Council also approved the Economic Growth Strategy Refresh for 2022-2025 The Council has adopted and implemented the Local Plan 2014-2034.
+Details are published on the Council's website undertaken, and a proactive role was undertaken to engage as many residents and stakeholders as possible.
+Feedb informed the submission of the Local Plan.
+Social, environmental and economic evidence was obtained to inform th Local Plan, which is being revised and should be completed by Spring 2024. ack from the consultation The Council has a Carbon Reduction and Climate Adaptation Plan, which was approved by Cabinet and Council in Deaims are: Reducing the Council's Energy & Fuel use - Projects relating to the internal day to day running of the Councils set the 'Council for the Future' agenda by ensuring that service delivery processes are continually refined to reduce to ensure that the Council's operational accommodation is able to meet changing business and working needs. ervices.
+These contribute e energy and fuel use and Supporting homes to reduce energy use and encourage active travel - Ensuring homes are warm, cheap to heat places in which to live, encouraging active travel and transport options across Fenland#.
+Building resilience - Ensuring Communities remain resilient and thrive. t, comfortable and healthy Protecting our Environment - Work closely with all sections of the community to maintain and enhance the dist trict.